Consider or Choose? The Role and Power of Consideration Sets: Identifiability and Axiomatic Characterization

+Given the complete identifiability of the first-stage consideration set formation, Theorem~\ref{theorem:inference} suggests that if a two-stage choice model is non-identifiable, the first-stage consideration set formation itself is not responsible for that. \dmr{Additionally, given that the consideration set model has $2^n-1$ parameters and there are at most $O(n \cdot 2^n)$ equations available to identify a choice model, Theorem~\ref{theorem:inference} indicates that any two-stage choice model characterized both by the general distribution over consideration sets as well as by the second-stage choice mechanism is at high risk of being non-identifiable.} Specifically, any choice mechanism that models a purchase decision based on the first-stage consideration set could significantly increase the degree of freedom by at least $\Omega(n)$ factor, resulting in a choice model with $\Omega(n \cdot 2^n)$ parameters.
+For example, \cite{jagabathula2022demand} demonstrates that the choice model, characterized by a joint distribution function over consideration sets and complete rankings, requires estimating $n! \cdot 2^n$ parameters and cannot be identified solely from sales transaction data.

-Surprisingly, the parameters of our SSM model can be expressed in a closed form via the choice probabilities $\{ \Pbb_j (S) \}_{j \in S^+, S \subseteq N}$.
-This distinguishes the SSM model from other parametric and non-parametric choice rules.
-To the best of our knowledge, MNL is one of the very few models that have a similar property. \YC{Another example would be a consider-then-choose (CTC) model studied by \cite{jagabathula2022demand} where the authors show that the model is partially identified as the marginal distribution over consideration sets can be identified from the choice data.
-However, the unique identification of this marginal distribution is possible \emph{only} under the assumption that the `default' option is always the least preferred alternative in the preference lists of customers.
-In contrast, we do not make any assumption on the choice data in Theorem~\ref{theorem:inference} to achieve identifiability of the SSM model. \cite{jagabathula2022demand} also investigate a special case of the CTC model, called the GCC model, where all customers follow the same preference order $\sigma$ to make decisions after sampling a consideration set.
-They also provide closed-form expressions to estimate the parameters of the GCC model.
-However, this model is quite restrictive and suffers from one-directional cannibalization which implies that all customers follow the same preference order. }
+Finally, we note that Theorem~\ref{theorem:inference} is not only about identifiability but also provides a \emph{closed-form} expression to compute all the parameters of the consideration set model.
+This further distinguishes the consideration set model from other parametric and non-parametric choice models.
+The MNL model is one of the very few models that have a similar property.
+Another example is a consider-then-choose (CTC) model studied by \cite{jagabathula2022demand} where the authors show that the model is \emph{partially identifiable} as the marginal distribution over consideration sets can be identified from the choice data. \cite{jagabathula2022demand} also investigate a special case of the CTC model, named the GCC model, where all customers follow the same single ranking $\sigma$ to make decisions after sampling a consideration set.
+They provide closed-form expressions to estimate the parameters of the GCC model.
+However, this model is quite restrictive and suffers from one-directional cannibalization which implies that all customers have to follow the same preference order \citep{jagabathula2022demand}.